cloudfour/guides/css/README.md

 - `position.css`
 - `text.css`

 Each file should contain nothing but class definitions prefixed with `u-` to identity them as utility classes.
-To ensure that they always override conflicting declarations, utilities should be included after all other styles.
+To ensure that they always override conflicting declarations, **utilities should be included after all other styles** in `main.css`.

 ```css
 /* utilities/display.css */